 What types of questions should a caregiver ask?
 Leslie Kernisan, MD MPH outlines her recommended medical checks in her article, “8 Things to Have the Doctor Check After an Aging Person Falls.”
 Make sure to ask for:

-An assessment for underlying new illness.
+An assessment for an underlying new illness.
 “Just about any new health problem that makes an older person weak can bring on a fall.
 Some common ones include:

 - Urinary Tract Infection